hilarylewis92/the-unreasonable-challenge/README.md

 #### Functionality:

-Users can log in, add images and challenges, comment of eachother's challenges, and count the times each challenge is completed.
+Users can log in, add images and challenges, comment of each other's challenges, and count the times each challenge is completed.

 ## Project Screen Shot(s)